wp-plugins/responsive-lightbox/readme.txt

 == Upgrade Notice ==

-= 1.2.2 =
+= 1.2.3 =
-* New: Option to force PNG icons in case of display problems
+* New: Serbo-Croatian translation, thanks to Borisa Djuraskovic
-* Fix: Bug with video width not working in SwipeBox